jausions/php-typed-doctrine-collections/README.md

 # Typed Collections

-Type hinting is evolving but PHP 7 still does not currently provide a way to define the type of the elements of an array.
+Type hinting is evolving but PHP 7 still does not currently provide a way to define the type of the elements of an array (a.k.a.
+Generics.)

 This library is built on top of Doctrine/Collections to enforce type checking on elements added to a collection.
 We could also call them